influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withGmsaCredentialSpecName(gmsaCredentialSpecName)
 ```

-GMSACredentialSpecName is the name of the GMSA credential spec to use.
-This field is alpha-level and is only honored by servers that enable the WindowsGMSA feature flag.
+"GMSACredentialSpecName is the name of the GMSA credential spec to use.
+This field is alpha-level and is only honored by servers that enable the WindowsGMSA feature flag."

 ### fn spec.template.container.securityContext.windowsOptions.withRunAsUserName